Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning: Conclusions

 \section{Conclusions}

-We have proposed a multi-agent reinforcement learning framework that adaptively tunes the parameters of state feedback traffic controllers.
-This approach preserves the simplicity and reactivity of state feedback control while enhancing adaptability through reinforcement learning.
-By tuning controller parameters at a lower frequency instead of directly computing high-frequency control actions, the framework improves training efficiency while maintaining responsiveness to changing traffic conditions.
-The multi-agent structure further enhances system robustness, allowing local controllers to operate independently in the event of partial failures.
+We have proposed a decentralized multi-agent reinforcement learning (RL) framework that adaptively tunes the parameters of state feedback traffic controllers.
+This approach preserves the simplicity and reactivity of state feedback control while enhancing adaptability through RL.
+The decentralized structure further enhances system robustness, allowing local controllers to operate independently in the event of partial failures.
+Simulation results on a multi-class transportation network under varying weather conditions demonstrated that the proposed framework outperforms no-control and fixed-parameter state feedback strategies, and achieves comparable performance to centralized single-agent RL-based adaptive tuning while being more resilient to disturbances.